-Applications for Fellowships open once a year, for an October start.
+Applications for Fellowships open once a year in March, for an October start.

-From 2021, Postdoctoral Fellowships will be renamed Early Career Research Fellows and Visiting and Research Fellows will be merged into one category ‘Research Fellows’ with terms from 6 months to 3 years.
+From 2021, Postdoctoral Fellowships have been renamed Early Career Research Fellows and Visiting and Research Fellows will be merged into one category ‘Research Fellows’ with terms from 6 months to 3 years.
+Those wishing to apply must supply the following:

 • Fellowship Application form